otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/advanced-assessment-tasks/01-advanced-features.md

 }
 ```

 All these things we've done in one form or another!
-It's you job to puzzle out where we've already written some similar code that can be adapated to these tasks!
+It's your job to puzzle out where we've already written some similar code that can be adapated to these tasks!